 In addition, INTUNIV also demonstrated ADHD symptom improvement as measured by three other popular ADHD rating scales: the Clinical Global Impressions-Improvement (CGI-I), the Conduct Problem Subscale of the New York Parent Rating Scale-School-Aged (NYPRS-S), and the Parent Stress Index-Short Form (PSI/SF) questionnaire.

 Specifically, INTUNIV was found to be effective at reducing oppositional behavior in children with ADHD as measured by the NYPRS-S. The NYPRS-S is a parent-rated scale that measures symptoms of anger, defiance, loss of temper, and arguing with adults.

 Further, INTUNIV was found to reduce the incidence of stressful parent-child interactions as measured by the PSI/SF.
 The PSI/SF is a 36-item questionnaire rated by parents that measures stressful areas in parent-child interactions.
 In the UCONN study, the Intuniv group reduced its score by 17 stressful interactions compared to 7.7 for the placebo group.

 According to the same research study, the most commonly reported side effects of INTUNIV were drowsiness, headache, stomach pain, sedation, irritability, and fatigue.

-These side effects were reported by no more than ten percent of the population study.
+While those side effects certainly sound unpleasant, keep in mind that they were reported by no more than ten percent of the population study.
 The majority of side effects were mild to moderate, and no serious side effects or adverse reactions were reported.